MANM-ANMM/ToutDoux/README.md

 A simple ToDo list

 ## Build
-You can build thhis project using cmake (MSVC is not supported in the options (I haven't test it))
+You can build this project using cmake (MSVC is not supported in the options (I haven't test it))

 The bin folder contains a folder "projets" which contains files used/produced by ToutDoux.